SergeiAnokhin/SergeiAnokhin/README.md

-## Hi! :raised_hand: My name is Sergey.
+## Hi! :raised_hand: My name is Sergei.
 I'm a newbie Front-end developer :computer:

 :round_pushpin: I started **my journey into the web world** way back in **2009.** At that time, **WordPress** was picking up steam in Russia.
 I was setting up WordPress for clients, tweaking plugins, planning out the structure, filling websites with content, and promoting articles.